IOxCyber/PyberSec/Theory001/InBuiltFunctions.md

 7. **int()**: convert a float to an integer.
    **float()**: convert an integer to a float.

-8. bin() - use to convert integer in the Binary.
+8. bin() - use to convert integer into the Binary.
 ```eg.
 print(bin(5)) #convert the 5 into binary number '0b101'
 print(int('0b101', 2)) # convert binary number into integer.
 ```

-9.
+9. Use to calculate the length of string, eg. len(string)

+10.